|Nutrition Facts (per serving)|

 Stir until smooth and well blended.

-Adjust for spreading consistency if necessary, adding more milk or more confectioners' sugar.
+Adjust for desired consistency as needed, adding more milk for drizzling or more confectioners' sugar for spreading.